curzel-it/bit-therapy/README.md

 1. Download and setup Xcode
 1. Open the `Sources/swift/BitTherapy.xcworkspace`
 1. Give Xcode some time to figure out dependencies...
-1. The project includes a file called `GoogleService-Info.plist` which is not being versioned, remove it and the app will start without Firebase being enabled
 1. Run

 ## About me
-I have a [YouTube Channel](https://www.youtube.com/@HiddenMugs)! which has been gathering lots of dust lately.
+I have a [YouTube Channel](https://www.youtube.com/@HiddenMugs) which has been gathering lots of dust lately.